Unsure which keywords you should target for your book's Amazon advertisements?

-So, to help authors be able to automate the above steps, Publisher Rocket, a software that I designed, has a brand new feature that will do ALL that work for you in three easy steps.
+So, to help authors be able to automate the above steps, Publisher Rocket, a software that I designed, has a feature that will do ALL that work for you in three easy steps.
 A simple AMS Keyword Search will find those descriptive keywords and Amazon suggestions for you, AND it will go through each result and category to gather that book information for you as well.
 With just one click, you can export all the keywords to an Excel sheet.
 Watch and be amazed:

 Step 1.
-In KDP Rocket, click “AMS Keywords Search,”
+In Publisher Rocket, click “AMS Keywords Search,”

 Step 2.
-Type a keyword, then click “Go Get ‘Em Rocket.”
+Type a phrase that describes your book, then click “Go Get ‘Em Rocket.”

 Publisher Rocket will find all the Amazon suggestions, all the book information from the results, AND the top books in the categories.
 Once that list is complete…

 Step 3.
 Click “Export” and all the data will be placed in an Excel sheet for you.

 If you are selling or planning to sell books on Amazon, this new AMS Search Feature on Publisher Rocket alone will pay for itself many times over with the hundreds of targeted keywords it can find for you, not to mention the massive amount of time it will save you.
-You can create your AMS campaigns fast then get back to the fun part–writing!
+You can create your Amazon book advertisement campaigns fast then get back to the fun part–writing!